tyrwh/NemaQuant/README.md

 ## RUNNING THE PIPELINE
 Each time you run the pipeline, you will need to activate the `mamba` environment from your command-line environment:

 `mamba activate nemasis`

 Once the environment is activated, you are ready to run the script.
 To list the potential commands:

 `python nemasis.py -h`

 Nemasis can analyze a single image, a directory of images, or a directory output by microscopy software with subdirectories of format `XY01`, `XY02`, etc. Images must of format .jpg, .jpeg, .tif, .tiff, or .png (case insensitive).

-`python ./berryportraits.py -i sample_images/pmer_37.tif`
+`python ./nemasis.py -i sample_images/pmer_37.tif`

-`python ./berryportraits.py -i sample_images/`
+`python ./nemasis.py -i sample_images/`

-When analyzing a directory, the images names and number of eggs in each image will be collected into a .csv with a name automatically drawn from the keyfile or directory name.
-To specify an output file name, use the `-o` flag:
+The simplest way to check how Nemasis is performing on your images is to save and inspect annotated output images.
+It is good practice to save this output and inspect it regularly.
+You can save this output by specifying a destination with the `-a` flag:

+`python ./nemasis.py -i sample_images/ -a sample_annotations/`

+The weights for the deep learning model used by Nemasis are stored in `weights.pt`.
+This makes it simpler to use Nemasis with updated models after adding new training data to improve it, or to compare multiple models to see how they perform on your images.

+To use alternate weights, use the `-w` flag:

-`python ./berryportraits.py -i sample_images/ -o test_output.csv`
+`python nemasis.py -i sample_images/ -w new_weights.pt`

 ## QUESTIONS/COMMENTS
 Please address all questions to Tyr Wiesner-Hanks ([tw372@cornell.edu](mailto:tw372@cornell.edu))